If you require an installation of a new door a professional locksmith can help you do it right.

 To start with it’s always worth doing a quick dry fit first just to make sure that everything looks as it should.
 If all is well, move on:

-• Check that the new will completely clear the finished floor by measuring the new from sill to the bottom.
+- Check that the new door will completely clear the finished floor by measuring the new door from sill to the bottom.
 Next measure the height of the flooring.
-If the won’t clear it you need to raise the frame with treated wood
+If the door won’t clear it you need to raise the frame with treated wood

 Now the tricky part…

-• Move outside and check that there is around half an inch of space between the and the jamb stop all around
+- Move outside and check that there is around half an inch of space between the door and the jamb stop all around

-• Now make any adjustments and add in any extra shims if included it the manufacturer’s instructions and at the and positions
+- Now make any adjustments and add in any extra shims if included it the manufacturer’s instructions and at the lockset and deadbolt positions

 You should test it out at this point and ensure that it opens and closes smoothly.
 If not some manual adjustments may be in order; it’s normal to have to do this so don’t feel disheartened if you need to.

 Painting your door

 Paint to your new door can be applied before or after the door is installed.
 Preferably before.
 Painting the frame should be completed prior to painting the door.
 The reason for painting the door before fitting it are many.
 You’d better apply at least 2 coats of paint before fitting the door and a final coat after the door is installed.
 This would allow the paint to dry and for the final coat only to repair the small areas that requires attention after the installation is completed.

 Reaching out door fitters